kosmiyn/dotfiles/README.md

 # dotfiles
-my config files for archlinux with catppuccin.
+my config files for archlinux with the catppuccin colorscheme.